 Conclusions

-This exercise aimed to demonstrate steps of how machine learning algorithm can be implemented for classifying medical images.
-The task is oversimplified in terms of feature extraction, and classification algorithm application.
-We have limited features to a single method – Histogram of Oriented Gradient (HOG) which may be limited in finding other attributes.
+This exercise aimed to demonstrate steps of how a machine learning algorithm can be implemented for classifying medical images.
+The task is oversimplified regarding feature extraction, and classification algorithm application.
+We have limited features to a single method – Histogram of Oriented Gradient (HOG), which may be limited in finding other attributes.

-For grayscale or color images there could also be color distribution used as features.
-Also other more complex feature extraction methods could be used such as wavelet transformation coefficients.
+For grayscale or color images, there could also be color distribution used as a feature.
+Also, other more complex feature extraction methods could be used, such as wavelet transformation coefficients.

 We have used a tiny image database with only two classes.
 This, of course, leads to poor classification results.
 The database size should be comparable to feature vector length to reach decent accuracy.
 But still, with kNN classifier, we were able to achieve 60% accuracy.